openequella/openequella.github.io/guides/HierarchyConfigurationGuide.md

 [Displaying subtopics and results](#displaying-subtopics-and-results)

 ## Hierarchy overview
-In addition to searching, the EQUELLA Digital Repository allows the administrator to define and control access to a hierarchy of logically grouped resources.
+In addition to searching, the openEQUELLA Digital Repository allows the administrator to define and control access to a hierarchy of logically grouped resources.

 Hierarchical browsing allows users to discover resources placed within the digital repository based upon category.
-Users can ‘drill down’ into topics and their subfolders and search within the results.
-EQUELLA can be configured to provide a count of subtopics and results and allow contributors to add their most important resources to a hierarchy topic as key resources.
+Users can ‘drill down’ into topics and their subfolders and search within the results. openEQUELLA can be configured to provide a count of subtopics and results and allow contributors to add their most important resources to a hierarchy topic as key resources.

-In EQUELLA, hierarchies can be dynamic in nature.
+In openEQUELLA, hierarchies can be dynamic in nature.
 This functionality allows administrators to create an environment where users can browse through categories to target their searches.

-The purpose of this guide is to provide system administrators with an understanding of the EQUELLA Hierarchy Editor tool to create and manage topics and subtopics, and to illustrate how these hierarchy topics may be accessed for use.
+The purpose of this guide is to provide system administrators with an understanding of the openEQUELLA Hierarchy Editor tool to create and manage topics and subtopics, and to illustrate how these hierarchy topics may be accessed for use.

-Please note that this guide has been developed to best reflect the full capabilities of EQUELLA and as such may differ in appearance to your own installation.
+Please note that this guide has been developed to best reflect the full capabilities of openEQUELLA and as such may differ in appearance to your own installation.

 ## Hierarchy privileges
 There are three privileges linked to hierarchies:
 * EDIT_HIERARCHY_TOPIC—users with this privilege have access to the Hierarchy editor to create and maintain hierarchies.
-* VIEW_HIERARCHY_TOPIC—users with this privilege are able to see and use the Hierarchy topic links from the EQUELLA navigation menu and the Browse portlet.
+* VIEW_HIERARCHY_TOPIC—users with this privilege are able to see and use the Hierarchy topic links from the openEQUELLA navigation menu and the Browse portlet.
 * MODIFY_KEY_RESOURCE—users with this privilege are able to add and remove key resources to a hierarchy topic from the search results page, as well as the Action menu on the Resource summary page.

-These privileges can be configured from the Security Manager (see the EQUELLA Security Manager Configuration Guide for more detail) or through the Access Control tab in the Hierarchy Editor tool.
+These privileges can be configured from the Security Manager (see the openEQUELLA Security Manager Configuration Guide for more detail) or through the Access Control tab in the Hierarchy Editor tool.

 ## Hierarchy Editor
-Hierarchies are created and maintained via the Hierarchy Editor, accessed from the EQUELLA Administration console.
+Hierarchies are created and maintained via the Hierarchy Editor, accessed from the openEQUELLA Administration console.
 #### To access the Hierarchy Editor
-1. Log in to EQUELLA as an administrator, select Settings then Administration console.
+1. Log in to openEQUELLA as an administrator, select Settings then Administration console.
 2. The Administration console displays.
 Select Hierarchy Editor.
 The Hierarchy Editor displays.

 The Hierarchy Editor page is made up of two panes: